aersam/cantoneditor/README.md

-This is for Java OOP 2 Course.
+This is for Java OOP 2 Course at FHNW.

 Technologies to use:
-- Apache Derby
+- Google GSON
 - Swing